We are growing trees & seeding ideas.

 We plan to plant 1,000,000+ trees by replicating the Community Tree Cooperative model across Timor-Leste.

 The WithOneSeed model documentation will be made available to other Asia-Pacific countries under Creative-Commons ethos.

 Our approach is simple in its theory and application.
-We’re planting trees and planting ideas.
+We are planting trees and seeding ideas.
 Our innovation comes from the annual incentive payments made to subsistence farmers who maintain the trees.
 If a subsistence farmer has to choose between planting a cash crop or planting trees that may take 20 years to provide a ﬁnancial return, the choice is obvious.
 However, if we can make a cash crop from trees that sequester carbon, the equation is quite different.